 - In a small bowl, combine the topping ingredients; set aside.

-- Add the florets then cover and steam until the florets are fork tender - about 4 - 5 minutes.
-Scoop out cauliflower and transfer into a 2 quart gratin or casserole dish.
+- Add some water and 2 teaspoons of salt into a pot with a steamer insert.
+Add the florets then cover and steam until the florets are fork tender - about 4 - 5 minutes.
+Scoop out cauliflower and transfer into a 2-quart gratin or casserole dish.

 - Meanwhile, melt the butter in a medium saucepan over medium heat.
 Add shallot and cook until softened.
 Add garlic and cook until fragrant, about 1 minute.